Top Oz Tours offers a great range of Canada tours and experiences. You can browse the options here.

-From the exquisite natural beauty of the Rockies in the country’s west, to the intriguing French-speaking urban centres in the east, a journey across the second largest nation on earth offers innumerable highlights.
-Here are ten top things to do in Canada on a first visit.
+From the exquisite natural beauty of the Rockies in the west to the intriguing French-speaking urban centres in the east, a journey across this vast North American nation offers innumerable scenic, cultural, and historical highlights.
+It will reinvigorate the senses and leave you feeling, quiet literally given its location, on top of the world!

 There are few natural settings that outshine Banff National Park’s Lake Louise in the beauty stakes, and spending a night at the historic Fairmont Chateau Lake Louise is a must-do.
 The hotel is located right beside the lake, so push the boat out on a Lakeview Room.
 It may be pricey, but you won’t regret it!